jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

     - question: Is it necessary to place anesthesia?
       answer: "<p>Of course!
 They are usually infected, inflamed or necrotic tissues, highly sensitive to clinical manipulation.
-Fortunately, a good previous diagnosis and an adequate technique of truncal or infiltrative local anesthesia will be sufficient to carry out the procedure without major discomfort for the patient.</p>\n"
+Fortunately, a good previous diagnosis and an adequate technique of truncal or infiltrative local anesthesia, will be sufficient to carry out the procedure without major discomfort for the patient.</p>\n"
     - question: Why is it always recommended to isolate the tooth to be treated with